Safety Verification of Declarative Smart Contracts: Illustrative Example

 \section{Illustrative Example}

 Figure~\ref{fig:overview} presents an overview of \proto.
 It takes a smart contract and a property specification (in the form of a violation query) as input, both of which are written in the DeCon language (Section~\ref{sec:language}).
-The smart contract is then translated into a state transition system, and the property is translated into a safety invariant on the system states. \proto then proves the transition system preserves the safety invariant by mathematical induction.
-In our implementation, theorem proving is performed by Z3~\cite{z3}, an automatic theorem prover.
+The smart contract is then translated into a state transition system, and the property is translated into a safety invariant on the system states. \proto then verifies the transition system preserves the safety invariant by mathematical induction.
+In our prototype, the verification is performed by Z3~\cite{z3}, an automated theorem prover.

-If the proof succeeds, the smart contract is verified to be safe, meaning that the violation query result is always empty, and an inductive invariant is returned as a safety proof.
-Otherwise, \proto returns ``unknown'', meaning that the smart contract may not satisfy the specified safety invariant.
+If the verification succeeds, \proto guarantees that the smart contract is safe by ensuring that the violation query result is always empty, and returns an inductive invariant as a proof.
+However, if the verification fails, \proto returns ``unknown'', indicating that the smart contract may not satisfy the specified safety invariant.

-In the rest of this section, we use a voting contract (Listing~\ref{lst:voting}) as an example to illustrate the work flow of \proto.
+In the rest of this section, we use a voting contract as an example to illustrate the workflow of \proto.
 This example is adapted from the voting example in Solidity~\cite{solidity-examples}, simplified for ease of exposition.